-This view-dial shows the names of all the mountains in the surrounding area.
+This view-dial shows the names and heights of all the mountains in the surrounding area.
 It says on the view-dial that the mountain is 78 meters above sea level.

 It is only for my love of the Icelandic Sagas that I hike up from Guðrún's grave, but hiking up on the west side does not disturb the farmers at Helgafell, as then you don't have to pass their farm.
 I have also heard that the path from Guðrún's grave has been closed off now.

-They have to maintain the trails, the parking lot and WC-facilities and also plan to have an employee supervising Helgafell, as an estimated 300 visitors visit Helgafell every day in summer time.
+They have to maintain the trails, the parking lot, and WC facilities and also plan to have an employee supervising Helgafell, as an estimated 300 visitors visit Helgafell every day in the summertime.

-The farmer are constantly adding sand to the trails, picking up trash which has been left behind! - and maintaining this very historical spot.
+The farmer is constantly adding sand to the trails, picking up trash that has been left behind! - and maintaining this very historical spot.
 I support them in charging visitors this small maintenance fee and feel badly knowing that visitors were even barging into their home to use their WC!
-It is not easy to have a farm on such a historical site.
+It is not easy to have a farm on such a historic site.

-It pains me too see such a sacred place like Mt.
+It pains me to see such a sacred place like Mt.
 Helgafell being disrespected.
-Let's join hands and respect the nature and historical places in lovely Iceland and never leave trash behind in nature, build stone piles or dislocate rocks.
+Let's join hands and respect nature and historic places in lovely Iceland and never leave trash behind in nature, build stone piles or dislocate rocks.

-"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around there, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
+"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around here, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
 Kerlingarfjall.
-Following are three of these stories of the giantess.
+The following are three of these stories of the giantess.

 A giantess was on the mainland, people say that she lived at Helgafell before Christianity was adopted in Iceland and a church was erected at Helgafell, but trolls are no fans of Christianity and churches.
 And they especially don't like hearing church bells ringing.

-I have also heard that the boulder is said to have been thrown there by the giantess, who used to live at Mt.
-Helgafel,l as she wanted to destroy the church at Mt.
+I have also heard that the boulder is said to have been thrown there by the giantess, who lived at Helgafell, as she wanted to destroy the church at Mt.
 Helgafell by throwing the bolder at it, but she missed and the boulder landed here on this island.

 Stykkishólmur, the capital of the West, is very close to Mt.
-Helgafell, and there you will find hotels, restaurants and cafés, shops and supermarkets and interesting museums and galleries.
+Helgafell, and there you will find hotels, restaurants and cafés, shops and supermarkets, and interesting museums and galleries.
+See also:

-I have written a detailed guide in 5 parts of the Snæfellsnes peninsula in chronological order, if you want to drive there yourself and prepare for the journey.
+I have written detailed travel-blogs in 5 parts about the Snæfellsnes peninsula in chronological order if you want to drive there yourself and prepare for the journey.